Study Skills Handouts

 - Check out the Study Skills Page for more information.

 - Strategies for success from U of Michigan

 - Information on how memory works and other cognitive processes

-- The Center for Excellence in Teaching & Learning and the Center for Study Abroad are committed to facilitating inclusion for our students of all abilities.
+The Center for Excellence in Teaching and Learning and the Center for Education Abroad are committed to facilitating inclusion for our students of all abilities.

 - Mobility International USA features strategies and stories on how people with disabilities participate in international exchange programs.

 - Disability Resources—The Office of Disability Resources aims to provide students an inclusive experience and equal access to academic content and program requirements.
 (University-Wide Disability Resources)